Ask149/UCI_Mushroom/README.md

 # UCI_Mushroom
-Naive Bayes algorithm implementation for classification
+SVM and Naive Bayes algorithm implementation for classification